Utada Hikaru Single Collection Vol. 2: Critical reception

 The album was received positively by music critics.
-Tetsuo Hiraga from Hot Express noted that there was much more sorrow and pain in her songs in the collection, as opposed to the songs collected in Utada Hikaru Single Collection Vol. 1, believing the album "gives birth to an unconscious sympathy".
+Tetsuo Hiraga from Hot Express noted that there was much more sorrow and pain in their songs in the collection, as opposed to the songs collected in Utada Hikaru Single Collection Vol. 1, believing the album "gives birth to an unconscious sympathy".
 Vibes Mio Yamada believed that Vol. 2 was like "self-cutting sharpness hidden in shadows", and described the collection as "an emotional and sentimental autobiography".
 She believed love dealt with in Vol. 2 was much more mature than on Vol. 1, and noted "Passion" and "Dareka no Negai ga Kanau Koro" on their lyrics that expressed weakness and strength simultaneously.
 Yamada, Jiro Yamazaki of Barfout! and Mikio Yanagisawa of What's In? all felt the songs on the album had the ability to relate to everybody.
 Yanagisawa described the work as "blue introspection", and the album as a "jem that feels like a miracle".
 Yamada similarly likened all of the singles as "jewels".

 Akira Kondō from Listen Japan felt the collection expressed an extremely personal world outlook, and believed the collection was an excellent way to experience the change in Utada's sound between Ultra Blue and Heart Station.
 Similarly, Hiroki Yokuyama of Rockin' On Japan remarked that the album was a rare pathway showing Utada's expression.

 Many critics commented that all of the new songs were of high quality.
 Kondō described them as "perfect", and that they "rise and flood with a powerful energy".
 Yanagisawa singled out "Show Me Love (Not a Dream)" as the best of the new tracks.
 Hiraga felt her performance in the music video for "Goodbye Happiness" was thrilling, also called the song a "lovely masterpiece" that was "like a fight towards loneliness".
 Yokuyama had an appreciation of "Can't Wait 'Til Christmas", feeling that it was much more universal and original than most Christmas songs.